dkos23/daw-projects-dashboard/README.md

 2025

-License: Copyright License for Next.js Application
+This project is licensed under the Copyright License for Next.js Application license.
+See the LICENSE file for details.